1. Add housing

 As I’ve noted previously on this blog, other studies have produced similar results.
 One study found that for every dollar states raise the minimum wage “substantiated” cases of what states call “child neglect” declines by ten percent.
 In other words: child welfare systems routinely confuse poverty with “neglect” so if you reduce poverty, you reduce “neglect.”
 At least three other studies found that similar small increases in income significantly reduced what systems deem to be child maltreatment.

 Still another study documented dramatic improvement in child well-being for Native American families when casino revenue increased their income by an average of $4,000 per person per year.
+[UPDATE, JUNE 17, 2019: And now there's yet another study.
+This one shows that expanding Medicaid under the Affordable Care Act reduces what child welfare agencies call "neglect."]

 But what sets the housing study apart is that, as noted above, it also compared getting nothing to getting housing for a shorter time but all sorts of “social services.”
 This proved vastly less effective at reducing foster care – or improving the lives of families in any other way – than the cash equivalent alone.